prl-mushr/mushr/README.md

 # MuSHR
 MuShR: Multi-agent System for non-Holonomic Racing

 This is the main repository for MuSHR.
-For a full directory structure see [here](https://github.com/prl-mushr/mushr/blob/master/mushr_docs/structure.png).
 Components are listed below.
 Note not all components are installed by default:

 ## Basic
 - [`mushr_docs`](https://github.com/prl-mushr/mushr/tree/master/mushr_docs) : Install and hardware related docs.
 Component documentation found with each component